glic3rinu/passlib/docs/password_hash_api.rst

     ``salt_size``

         Most algorithms which support the ``salt`` setting will autogenerate a salt when none is provided.
-Many of those will also offer this option, which allows the caller to specify the size of salt which should be generated.
+Most of those hashes will also offer this option, which allows the caller to specify the size of salt which should be generated.
 If omitted, the hash's default salt size will be used.

+        .. seealso:: the :ref:`salt info <salt-attributes>` attributes (below)

     .. index::
         single: rounds; PasswordHash keyword